-What is a back spasm?
-What does a back spasm feel like?
+What is a Back Spasm?
+What does a Back Spasm feel like?

 Back spasms feel like a sudden, tense contraction or like an involuntary twitch in the back muscles.
 You may experience intermittent cramping with mild discomfort, or even severe pain that makes mobility and daily life difficult.
 This pain can also accompany already existing back pain anywhere in the back area.

-What causes back spasms?
+What causes Back Spasms?

 A variety of conditions may be related to back spasms.
 Some of the causes of back spasms include:

-• Repeat or sudden movements and heavy lifting.
+Repeat or sudden movements and/or heavy lifting.

-• Disease that affects the spinal discs or nerves in the back.
+Disease that affects the spinal discs or nerves in the back.

-Why do I get back spasms?
+Why do I get Back Spasms?

 Many factors can make one more prone to experiencing back spasms and back pain in general.
 Some of these risk factors are:

-• Age: Back pain is more common in those aged 30+.
+Age: Back pain is more common in those aged 30+.

-• Obesity: Excess weight puts added stress on the spine and back.
+Obesity: Excess weight puts added stress on the spine and back.

-• Nerve damage in the back area, often due to injury.
+Nerve damage in the back area, often due to injury.

-• Smoking, stress and mental illness.
+Smoking, stress and mental health conditions.

-How can I find back spasm relief?
+How can I find Back Spasm relief?

-Now that you know more about back spasms, the next step towards feeling better is finding practical and effective ways to manage your pain.
 And while prescription medication, surgeries and procedures are often thought of as first choices for treating pain, you may be looking for an alternative method of pain relief for a variety of reasons.

 Luckily, there’s a wide range of more natural, non-invasive ways to manage your own back pain and spasms, and this can be done from the comfort of your own home.
 Take a look at our recommendations for alternative methods of pain relief with an open mind, and find meaningful ways to manage back spasms!